-The second floor hallway went left and right, with the section between serving as a bridge between them, with open views from either side of the ‘bridge’ to the floor below.
-The foyer passed under the bridge opening into a large living area with a floor to ceiling glass wall at the far end; sliding doors opening to a large patio terrace.
+The second-floor hallway went left and right, with the section serving as a bridge between them, with open views from either side of the ‘bridge’ to the floor below.
+The foyer passed under the bridge opening into a large living area with a floor-to-ceiling glass wall at the far end; sliding doors opening to a large patio terrace.

 To the left of the living room, through an arched doorway was a formal dining room.
 Beyond that the kitchen.
 Jack followed his host through another archway to the right into a den and library.

 He offered Jack a seat on the burgundy leather sofa and walked a few strides to a small bar.
 “What do you like, Jack?
 I’m having a Scotch myself.”